-- An in vitro study in mice has shown that histamine inhibits neuronal activity of the ventrolateral preoptic nucleus (VLPO), which contains neurons that are essential for promoting non-REM sleep.5,6
+- Histamine neurons in the TMN and non-REM sleep–promoting neurons in the ventrolateral preoptic nucleus (VLPO) inhibit each other, which may play a role in transitions between sleep and wakefulness.12,13 An in vitro study in mice has shown that histamine from the TMN inhibits neuronal activity of the VLPO, which contains neurons that are essential for promoting non-REM sleep.5,6

-- Through in vitro animal studies, histamine has been shown to activate wake-promoting neurons known to inhibit REM sleep, specifically norepinephrine and serotonin neurons.2,6,10,12
+- Through in vitro animal studies, histamine has been shown to activate wake-promoting neurons known to inhibit REM sleep, specifically norepinephrine and serotonin neurons.2,6,10,14

-Histamine may be important for sustaining wakefulness for long periods during the day.6,13
+Histamine may be important for sustaining wakefulness for long periods during the day.6,15

 - España RA, Scammell TE.
 Sleep neurobiology from a clinical perspective.
 Sleep.
 2011;34(7):845-858.

 - Haas HL, Sergeeva OA, Selbach O. Histamine in the nervous system.
 Physiol Rev. 2008;88(3):1183-1241.

 - Schwartz MD, Kilduff TS.
 The neurobiology of sleep and wakefulness.
 Psychiatr Clin North Am.
 2015;38(4):615-644.

 - Scammell TE, Jackson AC, Franks NP, Wisden W, Dauvilliers Y. Histamine: neural circuits and new medications.
 Sleep.
 2019;42(1): doi: 10.1093/sleep/zsy183.